dji-sdk/Onboard-SDK-Doc/source/introduction/homepage.md

 ---
 title: Onboard SDK Documentation Home
-date: 2017-11-23
+date: 2018-02-02
-version: 3.4
+version: 3.6
 keywords: [homepage, key features, hardware overview, registration, enable flight controller API control, safety]
 ---

-> OSDK 3.5 was released on 15 Dec 2017.
-This release brings new features for the Matrice 210 and 210 RTK aircraft.
-Developers will now have access to the live streams of the main (Zenmuse X4 and X5S) and FPV cameras.
-Additionally, more complete license information is added to the repository.
+> OSDK 3.6 was released on 02 Feb 2018.
+This release adds powerful features on top of the stereo vision stack for M210/M210 RTK, and brings a number of bugfixes and performance improvements.
 Please see the [release notes](../appendix/releaseNotes.html) for more information.

 The DJI Onboard SDK (OSDK) allows you to build powerful, automated drone applications for supported DJI vehicles (<a href="http://www.dji.com/product/matrice100" target="_blank">Matrice 100</a>, <a href="http://www.dji.com/product/matrice600" target="_blank">Matrice 600</a> or <a href="http://www.dji.com/matrice-200-series" target="_blank">Matrice 210/210-RTK</a>) or flight controllers (<a href="http://www.dji.com/product/a3" target="_blank">A3</a> or <a href="http://www.dji.com/product/n3" target="_blank">N3</a>).